HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \subsection{Figures of merit}

 It is important to define the wavelength ranges for the three groups of neutrons of interest in HighNESS (\cref{tab:def}).
-Cold neutrons are defined in the range from about 2\,{\AA} to about 20\,\AA, (i.e. the typical range for the instruments using the cold neutrons from the upper moderator~\cite{andersen}).
-Then, VCNs as defined in~\cite{carpenterloong}, are neutrons in the range between about 10\,\AA~and 120\,\AA.
+Cold Neutrons (CN) are defined in the range from about 2\,{\AA} to about 20\,\AA, which is the typical range for the instruments using the cold neutrons from the upper moderator~\cite{andersen}.
+VCNs, as defined in~\cite{carpenterloong}, are neutrons in the range between about 10\,\AA~and 120\,\AA.
 It is worth noting that the lower range, 10--40\,\AA, is of particular interest for condensed matter research, while the upper range, 40--120\,\AA, is more applicable to fundamental physics experiments.
 Finally, UCNs are defined as neutrons with wavelengths above 500\,\AA.
-The present section reports on the design and optimization of the lower moderator in terms of CN production, in order to establish a high-intensity baseline in order to complement the high-brightness upper moderator; the design for this moderator was produced with the Monte Carlo code MCNP versions 6.2 \cite{ref_MCNP6}.
-The refinements of this lower moderator and/or addition source placements for producing VCNs and UCNs are discussed in~\cref{sec:vcn} and~\cref{sec:UCN_intro} .
+The present section reports on the design and optimization of the lower moderator in terms of cold neutron intensity; the neutronic design was performed using the Monte Carlo code MCNP version 6.2 \cite{ref_MCNP6}.
+The design of the VCN and UCN sources are discussed in~\cref{sec:vcn} and~\cref{sec:UCN_intro}, respectively.
+Finally, in ~\cref{sourceintegretion} options for the integration of the different sources, aiming at providing the best possible solutions to deliver CNs, VCNs and UCNs to the users, are discussed.

-To design the best possible neutron source, one must consider the whole process from neutron moderation to the transport to the experimental area: the performance of an experiment is determined by the count rate of the desired neutrons (in terms of wavelength and divergence) at the experimental position.
-The transport to the experimental station is therefore essential to the design of the experiment or instrument, and is linked to the performance of the source (the moderator) and its simulation with MCNP.
-In other words, the design of the source must be done taking into account both the MCNP for initial CN flux calculation as well as the neutron transport using ray-tracing Monte Carlo simulations using the McStas code~\cite{mcstas}.
+The whole process from the neutron moderation to the neutron transport to an experimental area needs to be taken into account when designing a neutron source.
+This is because the sensitivity of an experiment is proportional to the count rate of neutrons in a given wavelength and divergence range at the location of experiment.
+Consequently, the design of the source must be done considering the initial cold neutron flux calculations at the emission surface of the source provided by MCNP as well as the subsequent neutron transport using ray-tracing Monte Carlo simulations using the McStas code~\cite{mcstas}.